New Jersey's Christie enjoys closed beach amid budget standoff

-New Jersey Governor Chris Christie was caught on camera taking time out from dealing with a government shutdown to sunbathe on a state beach that had been closed to the public during the July Fourth holiday weekend, angering some residents.
+New Jersey Governor Chris Christie was caught on camera taking time out from dealing with a government shutdown to sunbathe on a state beach that had been closed to the public during the July Fourth holiday weekend.

-A New Jersey newspaper captured photos of the Republican governor and his family as they enjoyed the empty beach on Sunday, just hours before he donned a suit and tie and boarded a helicopter to fly to Trenton, the state capital, to discuss stalled shutdown negotiations with reporters.
+A New Jersey newspaper captured photos of the governor and his family enjoying the empty beach on Sunday, just hours before he donned a suit and tie and boarded a helicopter to fly to Trenton, the state capital, to discuss stalled shutdown negotiations with reporters.

-Christie, already the least popular governor in modern New Jersey history before the photos were published, was unrepentant during a phone call to a morning TV show on Monday.
-When the host said he could understand why people were upset Christie was on a beach closed to the public, Christie responded, "Well, I'm sorry, they're not the governor," referring to the governor's residence at the state park.

 Budget impasses have caused partial government shutdowns in New Jersey and in Maine, leading to the suspension of many nonessential services.